Local models of Shimura varieties and a conjecture of Kottwitz: Parahoric group schemes over

 \section{Parahoric group schemes over $\O[u]$}

 In this chapter, we give our construction of the ``parahoric" group schemes $\calG$ over $\O[u]$ which are among the main tools of the paper.
-The main result is Theorem \ref{grpschemeThm} which describes the properties of these group schemes.
+The main results are Theorem \ref{grpschemeThm} and Corollary \ref{application} which describes the properties of these group schemes.